spreedated/Inxi.NET/README.md

 ### JetBrains Rider (64-bit)

-1. Install Mono Runtime, Git, and `libmono-microsoft-visualbasic10.0-cil`.
+1. Install Mono Runtime and Git.
 2. Install JetBrains Rider.
 3. After installation, open JetBrains Rider, and follow the configuration steps.
 4. When the main menu opens, choose `Check out from Version Control` and then `Git`.